Man, at time of just climbing, here we are at the beginning of the third and final busy broadcast hour, the EIB network today.

 Obama drew a red line in the sand.

-And the Iranians said.
+And the Iranians said, psst.

-And the Iranians are doing what they always do, continuing to develop nuclear toward weaponry, while we consider options.
+And the Iranians are doing what they always do, continuing to develop nuclear toward weaponry while we consider options.

-We continue to talk, and it looks like they're having their way, because when you get down to brass tax, the United States, as represented by President Obama, really doesn't object to the Iranians ending up with a nuclear weapon in I don't know, eight or ten years.
+Because when you get down to brass tax, the United States, as represented by President Obama, really doesn't object to the Iranians ending up with a nuclear weapon in, I don't know, eight or ten years.

 Now you're thinking, how does that work?